LouiseHash/Rotation_Equivariant_CNN_Ensembles/README.md

 ## Contribution
 #### Current version
 I should apologize here.
-Since I was too busy on my school works, two parts are still not available at this moment.
-One is the change of datasets (only MNIST is available at this moment), and the other one is the rotation angles.
+Since I was too busy on my school works, the change of datasets (only MNIST is available at this moment)is not available till now.
 Please feel free to create a thread or possible pull request directly if you have a tested revision.